-Do not comply with any threats.
-Do not send any money or more images.
+Do not comply with any threats, send any money, or send more images.

-Remember that if you agree to a sextorter's demands, this will often lead to more demands.
+Remember that if you agree to an extorter's demands, this often leads to more demands.

-Deactivate your accounts, but do not delete your social media accounts or images because you may need them as evidence of what happened.
+Deactivate your accounts, but do not delete your social media account or images because you may need this as evidence of what happened.